What is Medicare Advantage?

 What’s the downside to Medicare Advantage?

-Another downside, is the Rx coverage in Medicare Advantage Plans.
+- The Rx coverage.
 If you client is on a prescription medication make sure you check out what Tier Level their prescription falls under because pricing will vary from plan to plan.
 If you’re not too sure of the client’s prescription costs under Medicare Advantage then review everything under www.Medicare.gov’s Plan Finder.
 Here you can compare the out of pocket cost with a Medicare Advantage versus purchasing a Prescription Drug Plan (PDP) with Original Medicare.
 And just like the provider network, the Prescription formulary can change as well.
 So be sure your clients are reviewing plans annually to see how changes with their medications or changes to the plan’s formulary will impact their out of pocket costs.